PawseySC/container-workflows/_episodes/08-rstudio.md

 This is annoying, though...we need our terminal back.
 Luckily, Docker lets you run processes in the background.
 Kill the RStudio process with `CTRL-C`, and the rerun `docker-compose` with the `-d` flag:

 ```
-docker-compose up -d
+> docker-compose up -d
 ```

 Shortly after that starts, open a web browser and go to `localhost:8787` if you are running Docker on your machine, or `<Your VM's IP Address>:8787` if you are running on a cloud service.
 You should see an Rstudio login, and we've set the username to `rstudio` and password to `rstudiopwd`.

-Once logged in, you type:
+Once logged in, you type (note this is the R shell):

 ```
 > source('data/SC_script.r')